pawelkrol/cpu-6502-simulator/README.md

 CPU 6502 Simulator
 ==================

-`cpu-6502-simulator` is a complete MOS 6502 CPU simulator entirely written in [Scala](http://www.scala-lang.org/).
+`cpu-6502-simulator` is a complete MOS 6502 CPU simulator natively developed in [Scala].
 The goal of this project has been to provide a tool for execution of any 6502-compiled code in a simulation-based environment.
 It was heavily inspired and is primarily based upon the work done by _Ullrich von Bassewitz_ in his `sim65` program (originally written in plain `C`).

 ### What was the motivation behind building another MOS 6502 CPU simulator?

-1. There has been no such utility written in [Scala](http://www.scala-lang.org/) ever before.
+1. There has been no such utility written in [Scala] ever before.
-2. Just to treat it as a practice in building [Scala](http://www.scala-lang.org/) applications.
+2. Just to treat it as a practice in building [Scala] applications.
-3. As a necessity is the mother of all invention, and since back then I was aiming at developing a complete [unit-testing framework](https://github.com/pawelkrol/Scala-CommTest) targetting MOS 6502 CPU (specifically any code that was meant to run on the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64)) to help me with testing of complex subroutine executions, I considered writing this simulator an interim step of a larger development process (while still designed to be usable as a standalone tool, this simulator was not an ultimate goal of my work).
+3. As a necessity is the mother of all invention, and since back then I was aiming at developing a complete [unit-testing framework] targetting MOS 6502 CPU (specifically any code that was meant to run on the [Commodore 64]) to help me with testing of complex subroutine executions, I considered writing this simulator an interim step of a larger development process (while still designed to be usable as a standalone tool, this simulator had not been an ultimate goal of my work).
 Another potential utility of this library is to ease implementation of a 6502 disassembler of binary programs.

 `cpu-6502-simulator` is not restricted to be executed as a standalone application JAR, although it leaves this possibility (without too many options to configure simulation environment however).
-It comes up bundled with the minimal set of dependencies required to build, test and include it in your own [Scala 2.13](http://www.scala-lang.org/) projects.
+It comes up bundled with the minimal set of dependencies required to build, test and include it in your own [Scala 3] projects.

 PREREQUISITES
 -------------

-This `cpu-6502-simulator` application is setup with [sbt 1.2.8](http://www.scala-sbt.org/) as a build tool, [sbt-proguard 0.3.0](https://github.com/sbt/sbt-proguard) as an sbt [plugin](http://www.scala-sbt.org/0.13/docs/Plugins.html) for running [ProGuard 5.3.3](http://proguard.sourceforge.net/), [ScalaTest 3.0.5](http://www.scalatest.org/) as a unit-testing framework, [Scalactic 3.0.5](http://www.scalactic.org/) as a small library of utilities, [scopt 3.7.0](https://github.com/scopt/scopt) as a command line options parsing library, [Scala Logging 3.8.0](https://github.com/typesafehub/scala-logging) as a logging library wrapping [SLF4J](http://www.slf4j.org/), and [Logback 1.2.3](http://logback.qos.ch/) as a backend logging framework.
+This `cpu-6502-simulator` application is setup with [sbt 1.3.13] as a build tool, [sbt-proguard 0.4.0] as an sbt [plugin] for running [ProGuard 7.0.1], [ScalaTest 3.2.3] as a unit-testing framework, [Scalactic 3.2.3] as a small library of utilities, [scopt 4.0.0] as a command line options parsing library, [Scala Logging 3.9.2] as a logging library wrapping [SLF4J], and [Logback 1.2.3] as a backend logging framework.

 Dependency management is normally handled automatically by your build tool.